Broderbund: Products

-Brøderbund scored an early hit with the game Galactic Empire, written by Doug Carlston for the TRS-80.
+Broderbund scored an early hit with the game Galactic Empire, written by Doug Carlston for the TRS-80.
 The company's first title for the Apple II, Tank Command, was written by the third Carlston brother, Professor Donal Carlston.

-The company became a powerhouse in the educational and entertainment software markets with titles like Fantavision, Choplifter, Apple Panic, Lode Runner, Karateka, Wings of Fury, Prince of Persia, Where in the World is Carmen Sandiego?, The Guardian Legend, and Myst, which stayed the highest grossing home video game for years.
+The company became a powerhouse in the educational and entertainment software markets with titles like Fantavision, Choplifter, Apple Panic, Lode Runner, Karateka, Wings of Fury, Prince of Persia, Where in the World is Carmen Sandiego?, The Guardian Legend, Logical Journey of the Zoombinis, and Myst, which stayed the highest grossing home video game for years.

-Brøderbund became one of the most dominant publishers in the computer market of the 1980s, releasing video games for virtually all major computer systems in the United States.
-Like most early computer gaming developers, Brøderbund began as an Apple II-focused company and began expanding to other platforms as time went along.
+Broderbund became one of the most dominant publishers in the computer market of the 1980s, releasing video games for virtually all major computer systems in the United States.

+Like most early computer gaming developers, Broderbund began as an Apple II-focused company and began expanding to other platforms as time went along.
 They released IBM PC ports of a few games very early on, however, it was not until after 1985 that Broderbund would seriously develop for PC compatibles.
 Due to their strong focus on education titles, they were one of a few developers to actively support the Apple IIGS in the late 1980s.
 Some of the more popular Broderbund titles were licensed to Western European and Japanese developers and ported to systems in those regions.
 During the 1990s, Brøderbund mostly concentrated on educational titles for PCs and Macintoshes with a few forays into RPGs and strategy games.

-Brøderbund published the Print Shop series of desktop publishing making programs; Family Tree Maker (a genealogy program supported by hundreds of CDs of public genealogy data); 3D Home Architect, a program for designing and visualizing family homes; and Banner Mania, a program for designing and printing multi-page banners.
+Broderbund published the Print Shop series of desktop publishing making programs; Family Tree Maker (a genealogy program supported by hundreds of CDs of public genealogy data); 3D Home Architect, a program for designing and visualizing family homes; and Banner Mania, a program for designing and printing multi-page banners.
 By the end of the 1980s, games represented only a few percent of Broderbund's annual sales, which by then were heavily focused in the productivity arena and early education and learning areas.